 Volunteer Ambassadors Needed

 NaHHA seeks the support of Native Hawaiian community groups and organizations with a Native Hawaiian focus as volunteers to serve as Ambassadors of Hawaiʻi to support the various aspects of the 2024 Festival of Pacific Arts and Culture.
+We are also seeking Visitor Industry Professionals with customer service expertise and concierge experience for specialized volunteer roles.
 Members of the general public are also encouraged to serve.
-Recruitment of 300 volunteers is anticipated.

 Student groups are welcomed however, special arrangements must be made in advance directly with NaHHA for any volunteers that are minors under the age of 18.